6G Networks: Improving resiliency for human-to-machine (H2M) applications

 Disciplines: Electrical & Electronic Engineering

 The primary goals of the project are to design, characterise, and implement fast-responding fault detection techniques and resilient network architectures that meet a network reliability ranging from 99.9% (only 86 seconds of downtime/day) to 99.999% (only 0.86 seconds of downtime/day), depending on the H2M application supported.
 The performance of these resilient networks are to be evaluated through connection availability and failure-impact-factor measures, with the focus on serving and protecting networks of real cities and towns.
-Optimal placement of control servers, cloudlets, redundant components and network paths to meet reliability and latency demands of different H2M applications are also to be investigated.
+Optimal placement of control servers, cloudlets, redundant components and network paths encompassing optical transport, optical x-haul, radio access network through to indoor wireless access networks, to meet reliability and latency demands of different H2M applications, are also to be investigated.

 Relevant research papers